sbt/website/src/sphinx/Detailed-Topics/Tasks.md

     <setting-or-task>.all(<scope-filter>).value

-The all method is implicitly added to tasks and settings.
-It accepts a ScopeFilter that will select the Scopes.
-The result has type Seq[T], where T is the key's underlying type.
+The `all` method is implicitly added to tasks and settings.
+It accepts a `ScopeFilter` that will select the `Scopes`.
+The result has type `Seq[T]`, where `T` is the key's underlying type.

 ### Example

 A common scenario is getting the sources for all subprojects for processing all at once, such as passing them to scaladoc.
-The task that we want to obtain values for is sources and we want to get the values in all non-root projects and in the Compile configuration.
-This looks like:
+The task that we want to obtain values for is `sources` and we want to get the values in all non-root projects and in the `Compile` configuration.
+This looks
+like:

     lazy val core = project